 Crown Rot Causing Yellow Leaves and Stems

-Orchid leaves can form a funnel shape that encourages water to pool on the crown of the plant (rather then drain off into the soil) which can cause crown rot due to stagnant water.
+Orchid leaves can form a funnel shape that encourages water to pool on the crown of the plant (rather than drain off into the soil) which can cause crown rot due to stagnant water.

-Crown rot can cause the leaves and stem of the orchid to turn yellow and eventually then turn brown or black, causing the orchid to die back.
+Crown rot can cause the leaves and stem of the orchid to turn yellow and eventually turn brown or black, causing the orchid to die back.

-How to Revive Orchids With Wilting, Yellow Leaves and Stems from Overwatering
+How to Revive Orchids With Wilting, Yellow Leaves, and Stems from Overwatering

 - The first step is to scale back how often you water the orchid and let the soil dry out.
-As a general rule orchids should be watered once every 7 days but you should always wait for the top inch or so of the potting medium to feel dry before watering again, which can vary according to your climate, the type of potting medium and the size of the pot.
+As a general rule, orchids should be watered once every 7 days but you should always wait for the top inch or so of the potting medium to feel dry before watering again, which can vary according to your climate, the type of potting medium, and the size of the pot.
 (Read my article on watering orchids for more details).

 - If the stems are yellow cut them back to healthy growth even if it means cutting the stem back to the base of the orchid.
 This helps to prevent the spread of disease and if the stem is yellow it no longer functions.
 Cutting back helps to stimulate the growth of new stems.

-- Replant your orchid into new suitable potting medium such as pine bark or a specially formulated orchid mix.
-Pine bark potting mediums have the prefect aerated structure which facilitates root respiration and good drainage for your orchid to revive.
+- Replant your orchid into a new suitable potting medium such as pine bark or a specially formulated orchid mix.
+Pine bark potting mediums have the perfect aerated structure which facilitates root respiration and good drainage for your orchid to revive.
 Do not use old potting medium as it may be host to fungal disease pathogens that cause disease.

 - Give the orchid a good soak after repotting to help mitigate transplant shock and keep the orchid in an area of bright indirect sun, preferably in relatively cool (not cold) temperatures for a week or so.
 The orchid can suffer some shock following removal of roots so it is important to keep any stress to a minimum.
-High temperatures and direct sun cause, increase the orchids demand for moisture at a time when the number of roots that uptake moisture has been reduced to help save the plant.
+High temperatures and direct sun cause, an increase in the orchid’s demand for moisture at a time when the number of roots that uptake moisture has been reduced to help save the plant.